 Here’s a list of some of the publicly available web applications I’ve written.
-Some of them remain at the ‘incomplete but working stage’ (like the Web2.0 perpetual beta, but worse).
+Some of them remain at the ‘perpetual beta stage’.

 Bosco Ho an I wrote an analysis pipeline for helping predict surface membrane proteins in proteomes in gram-positive and gram-negative bacteria.
 It’s Python commandline software that relies on a number of subcellular localizaton and membrane topology predictors to determine segments of peptide sequence likely to be exposed to the extracellular milieu (or periplasmic space, in the case of gram-negative bacteria).